formatjs/intl-relativeformat/README.md

 The format method (_which takes a JavaScript date or timestamp_) will compares it with `now`, and returns the formatted string; e.g., "3 hours ago" in the corresponding locale passed into the constructor.

-_note: `rf` instance should be enough for your entire application, unless you want to use custom options._
+_Note: The `rf` instance should be enough for your entire application, unless you want to use custom options._

 ### Custom Options